wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

   (POSIX-DONE, missing Win32)

-* The marshal format has been made more compact and efficient
+* The marshal format has been made more compact and efficient (DONE, maybe a small optimization left---TYPE_*ASCII*---that depends on compact unicode representation)

 * enum: Support for enumeration types (PEP 435).